johnshearing/PrivateKeyVault/README.md

   * Now you can Email the video to Bob or post it on YouTube.
 Actually, you don't need to email or post the video for the purposes of this demonstration because you already have the video - the point is for you to understand that you can get a text file out of the PrivateKeyVault by taking a video of QR-Codes flashed on the screen, and that you can email it to someone or broadcast it to everyone with another PrivateKeyVault (really any raspberry pi with a camera) who will import the video without ever connecting to the Internet and without connecting to any other devices as we are about to see again.
 * Soon we will be playing the part of Bob again.
   * Let's get the machine ready for Bob to use.
-  * We are going to delete Alices key's from the keyring and restore Bob's keys.
+  * We are going to delete Alices private key from the keyring and restore Bob's public and private keys.
+  * We are going to leave Alices public key on the keyring for this demontration because we will need it to verify Alices signature.
+  * We will just pretend that she sent her public key to Bob the same way Bob sent his public key to Alice.
+  * We will further pretend that Bob called Alice on the phone to get the fingerprint of her public key to be sure that Mallory did not switch his public key for Alice's via malware on Bob or Alice's phone.
-  * First lets export Alice's keys to text files in case we want to use them later.
+  * First lets export Alice's private key to a text file in case we want to use it later.
-  * Then we will remove her keys from the keyring.
+  * Then we will remove her private key from the keyring.
-  * Highlight the menu option which says **Export a public key to a text file** and press the **Enter** key.
+  * Highlight the menu option which says **Export a private key to a text file** and press the **Enter** key.
-  * You will be asked to select a location for the new text file containing Alice's public key.
+  * You will be asked to select a location for the new text file containing Alice's private key.
-  * Select the **public_keys** directory and press the **Enter** key.
+  * Select the **private_keys** directory and press the **Enter** key.
-  * You will be asked to name the new text file containing Alice's public key.
+  * You will be asked to name the new text file containing Alice's private key.
-  * Enter the name **alices_public_key.txt** and press the **Enter** key.
+  * Enter the name **alices_private_key.txt** and press the **Enter** key.
   * You will be asked for a Unique ID.
   * Enter **alice@gmail.com** and press the **Enter** key.
-  * You will see a message saying the that public key has been exported.
+  * You will see a message saying the that private key has been exported.
   * If you misspelled the email address then a blank file will be created so you better check the contents of the file.
   * Highlight the menu option which says **Read or write a message** and press the **Enter key**.
-  * Go to the public_keys folder and open the file **alices_public_key.txt**
+  * Go to the private_keys folder and open the file **alices_private_key.txt**
   * Close the text editor after you have examined the file.
-  * Now export Alices private key to **private_keys** folder - You are expert at this by now.
-  * Then delete Alice's private key first and then her public key just like you did for Bob when you were getting the machine ready for alice to use.
+  * Now delete Alice's private key.
+There is a menu option for this operation and you have done this before.
   * Bob's public key is already on the keyring.
 Remember he sent it to Alice via QR-Code parade?
   * So there is no need to restore his public key.
   * Go ahead and restore his private key.